Emaasit/blogdown-site/content/talk/intro-pml.md

 +++
-date = "2017-01-01T00:00:00"
+date = "2017-04-27T00:00:00"
 title = "Introduction to Probabilistic Machine Learning with Stan" abstract = "Machine Learning has gone mainstream and now powers several real world applications like autonomous vehicles at Uber & Tesla, recommendation engines on Amazon & Netflix, and much more.
-This meetup will introduce probabilistic machine learning and probabilistic programming with Stan.
-We will discuss the basics of machine learning from a probabilistic/Bayesian perspective and contrast it with traditional/algorithmic machine learning.
-We will also discuss how to build probabilistic models in computer code using a new exciting programming paradigm called Probabilistic Programming (PP).
-Particularly we shall use Stan (within R), a PP language, to build models ranging from simple generalized linear models to complex hierarchical models and nonparametric models for machine learning." abstract_short = "We will discuss the basics of machine learning from a probabilistic/Bayesian perspective and contrast it with traditional/algorithmic machine learning.
-We will also discuss how to build probabilistic models in computer code using a new exciting programming paradigm called Probabilistic Programming (PP).
-Particularly we shall use Stan (within R)." event = "Las Vegas R & Data Science Meetup" event_url = "https://www.meetup.com/Data-Science-Las-Vegas/events/237505738/" location = "Las Vegas, Nevada"
+In this meetup, I introduced probabilistic machine learning and probabilistic programming with Stan.
+I discussed the basics of machine learning from a probabilistic/Bayesian perspective and contrasted it with traditional/algorithmic machine learning.
+I also discussed how to build probabilistic models in computer code using a new exciting programming paradigm called Probabilistic Programming (PP).
+Particularly I used Stan (within R), a PP language, to build models ranging from simple generalized linear models to complex hierarchical models and nonparametric models for machine learning." abstract_short = "I discussed the basics of machine learning from a probabilistic/Bayesian perspective and contrasted it with traditional/algorithmic machine learning.
+I also discussed how to build probabilistic models in computer code using a new exciting programming paradigm called Probabilistic Programming (PP).
+Particularly I used Stan (within R)." event = "Las Vegas R & Data Science Meetup" event_url = "https://www.meetup.com/Data-Science-Las-Vegas/events/237505738/" location = "Las Vegas, Nevada"